failattu/vsaa-exitgames-webhooks/schema/voltdb.md

 Example VoltDB Schema for testing
 ===

-VSAA uses very simple SQL Schema for data storage.
-It utilizes two tables, one for applications to store credentials and one for actual event data.
-Below you can find SQL CREATE script for preparing the database structure for vsaa.

 SQL Create script
 ---
 ---

 -- -----------------------------------------------------
--- Table `VSAA`.`Applications`
+-- Table `VSAA`.`GameState`
 -- -----------------------------------------------------

-CREATE TABLE Applications (
+CREATE TABLE GameState (
-  Id INTEGER NOT NULL ,
-  Name VARCHAR(64) NOT NULL ,
-  ApiKey VARCHAR(64) NOT NULL ,
+  AppID VARCHAR(128) NOT NULL ,
-  ApiSecret VARCHAR(128) NOT NULL ,
+  GameID VARCHAR(128) NOT NULL ,
-  ApiSalt VARCHAR(64) NOT NULL ,
+  JSONData VARCHAR(1240) NOT NULL ,
-  PRIMARY KEY (Id)
+  PRIMARY KEY (GameID, AppID)
 );
-PARTITION TABLE Applications ON COLUMN Id;
+PARTITION TABLE GameState ON COLUMN GameID;

 -- -----------------------------------------------------
--- Table `VSAA`.`Events`
+-- Table `VSAA`.`UserGame`
 -- -----------------------------------------------------
+<s

-CREATE TABLE Events (
+CREATE TABLE UserGame (
-  `Id` VARCHAR(255) NOT NULL ,
-  `DeviceIdentifier` VARCHAR(128) NOT NULL ,
+  AppID VARCHAR(128) NOT NULL ,
-  `Description` VARCHAR(255) NOT NULL ,
+  UserID VARCHAR(255) NOT NULL ,
-  `Logged` TIMESTAMP DEFAULT NOW ,
-  `Applications_Id` INTEGER NOT NULL ,
+  GameID VARCHAR(128) NOT NULL
-  PRIMARY KEY (Id, Applications_Id)
   );

-CREATE INDEX Logtime ON Events (Logged);
-PARTITION TABLE Events ON COLUMN Applications_Id;
+PARTITION TABLE UserGame ON COLUMN GameID;

 -- -------------------------------------------------------
 --Queries
 -- -------------------------------------------------------

+TODO: Create java store procedure for SetGame ,SetGameState and User .

-CREATE PROCEDURE SelectApplication AS SELECT ApiKey, ApiSecret FROM Applications;
+CREATE PROCEDURE SetGameState ;

-CREATE PROCEDURE CreateEvent AS INSERT INTO Events (Id, DeviceIdentifier, Description, Applications_Id ) SELECT CAST (?
-AS VARCHAR), CAST(?
-AS VARCHAR),CAST (?
-AS VARCHAR), Id FROM Applications WHERE ApiKey = ?;
+CREATE PROCEDURE GetGameState AS SELECT JSONData FROM GameState WHERE AppID = ?
+AND GameID = ?;

+CREATE PROCEDURE DelGameState AS DELETE FROM GameState WHERE AppID =?
+AND GameID =?;

+CREATE PROCEDURE SetUser ;

+CREATE PROCEDURE DelUser AS DELETE FROM UserGame WHERE AppID = ?
+AND GameID = ?
+AND UserID = ?;

+CREATE PROCEDURE SetGame;